GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

-You can suply an alias from `scim-rp.jks` for `umaClientKeyId`.
+You can supply an alias from `scim-rp.jks` for `umaClientKeyId`.
 The first key from the file is used automatically when this value is left empty.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
-When running you will see the output of retrieving one user (admin) and see his `displayName` on the screen.
+When running, you will see the output of retrieving one user (admin) and see his `displayName` on the screen.

-#### Adding a user
+#### Adding a User

 There are two ways to add users: